-Two of the most exciting things to find when you’re out hiking the trails of Arizona are rock art (i.e. petroglyphs) and waterfalls.
-If you set out on Hieroglyphic Trail at the foot of the Superstition Mountains at the right time of year, you’ll likely find both.
+Two of the most exciting things you can find when you’re out hiking the trails of Arizona are rock art (i.e. petroglyphs) and waterfalls.
+If you set out on Hieroglyphic Trail near the foot of the Superstition Mountains at the right time of year, you’ll likely find both.

 Of all the trails I’ve hiked in Arizona, this one offers the best payoff for the amount of “work” you put in.
 From the trailhead, it’s less than a 1.5 mile walk through an incredibly scenic expanse of desert until you reach the spot that gives this trail its name.